 Occasionally, levodopa must be used to maintain motor function despite levodopa-induced hallucinations or delirium.
 In such cases, hallucinations and delirium can be treated with drugs.

 Psychosis has been treated with oral quetiapine or clozapine; these drugs, unlike other antipsychotics (eg, risperidone, olanzapine, all typical psychotics), do not aggravate parkinsonian symptoms.
 Quetiapine can be started at 25 mg at night and increased in 25-mg increments every 1 to 3 days up to 400 mg at night or 200 2 times a day.
 Although clozapine is most effective, its use is limited because agranulocytosis is a risk (estimated to occur in 1% of patients).
 When clozapine is used, the dose is 12.5 to 50 mg once a day to 12.5 to 25 mg 2 times a day.
 A complete blood count (CBC) is done weekly for 6 months and every 2 weeks for another 6 months and then every 4 week thereafter.
 However, the frequency may vary depending on the white blood cell (WBC) count.
-Recent evidence suggests that pimavanserin is efficacious for psychotic symptoms and does not aggravate parkinsonian symptoms; also, drug monitoring does not appear necessary.
+Recent evidence suggests that pimavanserin is efficacious for psychotic symptoms and does not aggravate parkinsonian symptoms; also drug monitoring does not appear necessary.
 Pending further confirmation of efficacy and safety, pimavanserin may become the drug of choice for psychosis in Parkinson disease.

 Early in Parkinson disease, there are enough surviving neurons to buffer any oversaturation of dopaminergic receptors in the substantia nigra.
 As a result, dyskinesias are less likely to occur, and levodopa's therapeutic effect lasts longer because of the reuptake of excessive levodopa and its reutilization.
 As dopaminergic neurons are further depleted, each dose of levodopa saturates more and more dopamine receptors, resulting in dyskinesias and motor fluctuations because the delivery of levodopa to the substantia nigra becomes dependent on the plasma half life of levodopa (1.5 to 2 hours).

 However, dyskinesias result mainly from disease progression and are not directly related to cumulative exposure to levodopa, as previously believed.
 Disease progression is associated with pulsatile administration of oral levodopa, which sensitizes and changes glutamatergic receptors, especially NMDA (N-methyl-d-aspartate) receptors.
 Eventually, the period of improvement after each dose shortens, and drug-induced dyskinesias result in swings from akinesia to dyskinesias.
-Traditionally, such swings are managed by keeping the levodopa dose as low as possible and using dosing intervals as short as every 1 to 2 hours, which are highly impractical.
-Alternative methods to decrease the off (akinetic) times include adjunctive use of dopamine agonists, as well as COMT and/or MAO inhibitors; amantadine can reliably manage dyskinesias.
+Traditionally, such swings are managed by keeping the levodopa dose as low as possible and using dosing intervals as short as every 1 to 2 hours, which are impractical.
+Alternative methods to decrease the off (akinetic) times include adjunctive use of dopamine agonists, as well as COMT and/or MAO inhibitors; amantadine may help manage dyskinesias.

 A formulation of levodopa/carbidopa intestinal gel (available in Europe) can be given using a pump connected to a feeding tube inserted in the proximal small bowel.
-This formulation is being studied as treatment for patients who have severe motor fluctuations or dyskinesias that cannot be relieved by drugs and who are not candidates for deep brain stimulation.
+This formulation is being studied as treatment for patients who have severe motor fluctuations and/or dyskinesias that cannot be relieved by drugs and who are not candidates for deep brain stimulation.
 This formulation appears to greatly reduce the off times and increase quality of life.